The tooth fairy reminds us that dreams can come true! Here is something special for the little dreamers in your family. A tooth fairy pillow pattern!

 Press play below or see the written instructions in the next section.

-Cut 2 pieces for the main and 1 for the pocket.
+Trace the tooth fairy pillow template and cut 2 pieces for the main and 1 for the pocket piece of the teeth pillow.

-Hem the edge of the pocket by ¼ inch (6mm) on the wrong side.
+Hem the edge of the pocket by ¼ inch (6mm) seam allowance on the wrong side.
 Put the pocket on top of the front main, both with the right side facing up.

 Now you can do the face painting here, but I find it easier to get the position correct by painting at the end.
 I guess one advantage of painting now is that if you make a mistake, you can just cut a new piece without wasting too much time sewing.
 Make sure you allow for the pocket going over half the body.